MaksymBilenko/docker-oracle-12c/README.md

 **TODO LIST**
-* Add Apex to the web management console
+* Web management console HTTPS port
 * Add functionality to run custom scripts on startup, for example User creation
 * Add Parameter that would setup processes amount for database (Currently by default processes=300)
-* Improve logging
 * Spike with clustering support
 * Spike with DB migration from 11g